shipperhq/woocommerce-shipperhq/README.md

 Configure ShipperHQ for your needs.
 See our [Getting Started Video](http://docs.shipperhq.com/getting-started/) for further information.

-1. Download the zip file in the zips directory and extract into wp-content/plugins/
+1. Download the release into wp-content/plugins/
 2. In WordPress activate the Plugin ShipperHQ
 3. Navigate to WooCommerce/Settings/Shipping/ShipperHQ
 4. Enter api key/authentication code as taken from the ShipperHQ Dashboard